 How much does the China student visa cost?

 The application fee for a China student visa is the same as other Chinese visas.
 The cost of applying for a student visa varies from country to country.
 The embassies can provide detailed guidance in this regard.
-If you want to know about the application fee of Chinese visas in different countries, see “the china Visa Fees”.

 How to extend a student visa?